BackofenLab/CLIPcontext/README.md

 genomic sites to get both transcript and genomic context sequences.
 Transcript regions without full extension indicate their location near exon ends.
 A number of sanity checks are performed throughout the script.
 For example, extracted transcript center position nucleotides are compared with genomic center position nucleotides.

-At the end of the run, CLIPcontext prints an overview with short discriptions for each output file:
+At the end of the run, CLIPcontext prints an overview with short discriptions for each output file (--out test_out):

 ```
 ....